-Taxe d'habitation (council tax) This is variable, but expect to pay between €200 and €600.
-For more information on the taxe d'habitation, please see p9.
-Food and drink Budget for €300 and upwards per month.
+Food and drink Budget for 300€ and upwards per month.
 You can keep costs down if you cook for yourself, but there are lots of good-value meals to be had in Paris.
-Study materials Allow €5 per month for any photocopying or printing you may wish to do.
+Study materials Allow 5€ per month for any photocopying or printing you may wish to do.
 Core course materials are always available for consultation in local libraries, though you may wish to purchase your own books.
-Public transport You should budget for €75 per month.
+Public transport You should budget for 75€ per month.
 The Forfait Navigo is a travel card that permits unlimited travel on all Paris/regional transport links (metro, bus, tram, and commuter trains).
 This includes travel to/from Charles de Gaulle Airport and to popular destinations such as the Château de Versailles.
 If you are under 26, you are eligible for discounts (see p16).
 More information about planning your travel to France can be found on p16.

-Health insurance Health care in France is very affordable and accessible to everyone, irrespective of wealth, national origin or other social situations Although the cost of health care is generally not prohibitive, you are advised to arrange health insurance before your arrival in France.
-The insurance that is appropriate for you depends on your nationality or place of residence.
-Please note that the University of Kent is unable to advise on private insurance packages.
+Health insurance Health care in France is very affordable and accessible to everyone, irrespective of wealth, national origin or other social situations.
 EU nationals If you are a European Union national you should order your European Health Insurance Card (EHIC) and have it sent to your home address.
 This can be ordered from your national health service.
 Present this card at all consultations.
 In most cases you will be expected to pay a small percentage of your overall bill; the rest of the bill will be charged to your national insurance.
-Non-EU nationals If you are a non-EU national, you are advised to opt for a plan from your home country as you will be more readily familiar with the terms of coverage.
-In the past, North American students have used Cultural Insurance Services International (www.culturalinsurance.com), although please note that the University does not have any formal relationship with this insurance provider.
-The Paris Office will lead a session during Welcome Week on how to access appropriate healthcare practitioners in Paris.
+Non-EU nationals As a visa holder, you will be eligible to enrol in the national health care insurance scheme, the Assurance Maladie.
+This will enable you to access health care at very affordable prices in the same manner as other French/EU nationals.
+For this reason, it is important that you register your visa correctly within three months of arriving in France.
+The Paris Office will lead a session during Welcome Week on how to register for the Assurance Maladie as well as how to access appropriate healthcare practitioners in Paris.
 What to spend on health insurance The amount you spend on health insurance depends on the plan you sign up for.
-A standard GP visit in France costs €25, which would normally be reimbursed through your insurance scheme.
+A standard GP visit in France costs 25€, the cost of which would normally be reimbursed through your insurance scheme.
 Regular medication If you take regular medication, we advise you to bring a supply with you.
 "The arts are valued in Paris in a way that I haven't experienced anywhere else, and it was extremely comforting and validating to be around people who value the kind of work I want to do."
 Rebecca Barnstien Creative Writing

+PREPARE FOR LIFE IN PARIS

+Pre-departure networking

-PREPARE FOR LIFE IN PARIS Pre-departure networking In addition to the information below, prior to your arrival in France, the Paris Office will ensure that you have the opportunity to network with your fellow students.
-We have created a Facebook group for the new incoming cohort so that you have an opportunity to meet each other, ask questions and share tips.
-You may also wish to check out our online presence on other platforms to get a flavour of the experiences that might lie ahead.
+In addition to the information below, prior to your arrival in France, the Paris Office will ensure that you have the opportunity to network with your fellow students.

+The Kent Paris Office leads online information sessions over the course of the summer for students joining in September and over the autumn for students joining in January.
+You will receive invitations to these sessions via the email you used to apply.
+In these sessions, you will hear directly from Kent staff and current PSAC students.

 Find us on social media: